cockroachdb/docs/v20.2/create-user.md

 - To create other roles, a role must have the [`CREATEROLE`](#create-a-user-that-can-create-other-users-and-manage-authentication-methods-for-the-new-users) parameter set.
 - To add the `LOGIN` capability for other roles so that they may log in as users, a role must also have the [`CREATELOGIN`](#create-a-user-that-can-create-other-users-and-manage-authentication-methods-for-the-new-users) parameter set.
-- To be able to grant or revoke membership to a role for additional roles/users, a member of the role must be set as a [role admin](authorization.html#role-admin) for that role.
+- To be able to grant or revoke membership to a role for additional roles, a member of the role must be set as a [role admin](authorization.html#role-admin) for that role.
 ## Synopsis

 <section>{% include {{ page.version.version }}/sql/diagrams/create_user.html %}</section>